 So again, how does Chime make money?
 It’s actually pretty simple.

-- Whenever you make a purchase using your Chime Visa®️ Debit Card, Visa collects what’s called an interchange fee from the merchant for processing your payment.
+- When you make a purchase with your debit card or credit card, Visa collects an interchange fee from the merchant for processing your payment.

 - A portion of this interchange fee is then paid out to Chime.

 - Each time you use your Chime card to make purchases and pay bills, Chime gets a small portion.
 Over time, these interchange fees add up.

 You don’t pay monthly service fees or similar fees to Chime; instead, most of Chime’s income is from Visa.
 That’s one of the ways that Chime sets itself apart from traditional brick-and-mortar banks.